-This server room consists of one Dell PowerEdge 2400 Server which is a domain controller (Windows 2003), two (2) Sun Ultra 10 Servers (Solaris 9), one (1) for primary DNS Server, the other one is for the secondary DNS server.
-There is one new Sun Fire Server (Solaris 10) serves all the Sun Ray Clients in the lab 146.
-There are two (2) Dell Precision 330 Computers which are the departmental firewall.
+This server room consists of one Dell PowerEdge 2400 Server which is a domain controller (Windows 2003), two Dell PowerEdge R720 Servers (Windows Server 2012R2), one is the primary DNS Server, the other one is the secondary DNS server.
+There is one new Sun Fire Server

+(Solaris 10) that serves all the Sun Ray Clients in the lab 205.
+There are two Dell Precision 330 Computers which are the departmental firewall.
 There is one Dell OptiPlex GX520 as a Mail Server.
-There is one Dell PowerEdge 1850 Server (Windows 2003) that is used as a web server.
-The systems in the laboratory are networked and have internet access by way of two (2) 24 port Nortel 450-24T switches, two (2) Dell PowerConnect 2024 switches, two (2) Linksys SRW224G4 switches and one (1) 3COM 16 port 10/100 hub in this laboratory.
+The systems in the laboratory are networked and have internet access by way of two 24 port Nortel 450-24T switches, two Dell PowerConnect 2024 switches, two Linksys SRW224G4 switches and one 3COM 16 port 10/100 hub in this laboratory.
 This laboratory is used for network monitoring and network maintenance purposes.
-There are new server and SAN Storage used for faculty research (cron and biomed-storage).
+There are new server and SAN Storage used for faculties' research (cron and biomed-storage).
 Also there is the virtual system that consists of two hosts, two giga-switches and one array storage that will be used for virtual machine servers.